Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 Scientific Mole Monitoring

 With skin cancer growing at a faster rate than any other form of cancer, screening programs make sense.
-The NHS does not offer skin screening but this is available at our London clinics, at a reasonable cost.
+The NHS does not offer skin screening but this is available at our London clinic, at a reasonable cost.

 Skin cancer screening in reality tends to reduce cost, with less treatment needed due to early detection.
 Mole monitoring is a critical element, with early diagnosis bringing success in dealing with melanoma and less damage to your skin.